/content/fplgp/us/en/northwest/netmetering.html

 Step 1 of 7

-Start your Net Metering application now.
-Save your information as you go.
-You can simply sign out and sign back in any time to continue or review your status.
+Begin your net metering application now.
+Save your progress as you go.
+You can log out and log back in anytime to continue or check your status.

 Net Metering FAQs